-Have you ever passed by the intersection of South Sheridan Way and Sherwood Heights Drive, and seen a silo near the side of the
+Have you ever passed by the intersection of South Sheridan Way and Sherwood Heights Drive, and seen a silo near the side of the road that

 These lands were originally occupied by the Mississaugas who sold these lands to the Crown between 1805 and 1820.
 It was in the 1820s that forests of hardwood and pine were cleared to make way for farms and the first buildings.